isaacy2012/IDScanner-Legacy/README.md

 ## Created by Isaac Young and Nathanael Rais

- Designed for **Victoria University of Wellington** this app was built in conjunction with the Faculty of Engineering and Computer Science and has helped lecturers and students across campuses.
+ Designed for **Victoria University of Wellington**, ID Scanner was built in conjunction with the Faculty of Engineering and Computer Science.

 <img src="readMeImages/main.png"  width="150" height="290">